tytydraco/yessleep/out/Its_You.md

 He turns to face me one last time.
 “You were the only one that tried to change.”

-Then, he walked back up the steps to the manor, and closed the door behind him, taking all our secrets with him.
+Then, he walked back up the steps to the manor and closed the door behind him, taking all our secrets with him.